flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 ### 11.1 Repeated-Instance Benchmarks

 The ML4CO competition was built around the idea that optimization instances often come from recurring distributions rather than being completely unrelated.
-It studied learned components for primal solutions, search/dual performance, and solver configuration on realistic repeated-instance datasets [17].
+Its three tasks concerned primal solutions, dual/optimality certificates, and solver configuration on realistic repeated-instance datasets [18].

 This is close to the setting where learning is most plausible: